 Organization, Geographic Area and Grade Level Presentation Description and Contact Information S.A.F.E.
-House Community Outreach & Education Domestic violence is a serious issue that continues to impact our neighborhoods and communities.
+House Community Outreach & Education Southern NV (Clark County) Domestic violence is a serious issue that continues to impact our neighborhoods and communities.
 You can help stop domestic violence by knowing the signs and how to give help.
 S.A.F.E.
 House's Community Outreach & Education Program is focused on helping community members know how to identify a victim of domestic violence and reaching underserved populations that are at risk of becoming victims (such as youth).
 The program is also focused on raising awareness about the impact of domestic violence.
-If you would like more information about our Community Outreach Program or would like to schedule a training session for your group, call Monica at 702.451.4203 x 2104.
+We welcome any occasion to raise awareness, educate, and advocate to the public about domestic violence in our community.
+From survivors to counselors to life coaches, our experts are available upon request.
+To request materials, or to schedule a training session or presentation or to learn more about our Community Outreach Program, please contact us by calling 702.451.4203 x 2104 or monicar@safehousenv.org.
 SafeNest SafeNest offers training in how to identify abuse, how to respond, how to prevent and how to best help if you know someone who is experiencing domestic abuse.
 In addition, SafeNest offers educational programs to train and educate organizations, corporations, and professional associations on the dynamics of domestic violence.
+Southern NV (Clark County) Current classes include: safenest.org • Domestic Violence as a Social Problem (Survivors 101) Gain a better understanding of domestic violence as a social problem and learn about the dynamics of power and control in cases of intimate partner violence. • Types of Abuse and Barriers to Leaving Learn to identify the different types if abuse and tactics of control using by abusers, including grooming.
+Explore possible barriers victim-survivors encounter on their road to healing and how we can decrease them as a community. • Responding to Disclosures and How to Help Gain a better understanding of how to respond to DV disclosures using a trauma-informed approach of empathy and affirmation; safety; nonjudgment; and voice/choice empowerment.
+Learn about bystander intervention and ways that we, as a community, can be social agents of change in ending DV!
+Workplace Training: SafeNest offers a customized corporate training program designed to combat workplace hidden violence, support survivors and raise awareness.
+CONTINUED ON NEXT PAGE

-Southern NV (Clark County) Request Materials, Speaker or Training Would you like to have a SafeNest speaker talk to your staff, organization or colleagues about domestic violence?
+Youth Programs: • Coaching Boys into Men & Athletes As Leaders Both programs seek to end domestic and sexual violence before it starts by equipping young male and female athletes and their coaches with the resources and skills necessary to build healthy relationships. • Camp Hope Las Vegas is a week-long overnight summer camping adventure for children who have been exposed to domestic violence.
+By offering a specialized curriculum developed around traditional camp activities, campers gain independence along with the skills and hope they need to break the generational cycle of violence.
+Request Materials, Speaker or Training Would you like to have a SafeNest speaker talk to your staff, organization or colleagues about domestic violence?
 We welcome any opportunity to educate, advocate and inform the public about domestic violence in our community.
 From survivors to counselors to crisis service providers, our experts are available upon request.
-Contact us by calling: 702.877.0133 or info@safenest.org .
+Contact their office calling: the main line at 702.877.0133 or info@safenest.org.